agro23/SnappySnips/README.md

   - EXPECTED OUTPUT: None.
   - Test should pass if Client.GetAll() and the list of Client objects are the same after deletion.

-* Add GetClients() to Stylist  TEST THIS IN STYLIST TESTS! <--
+* Add GetClients() to Stylist
   - EXPECTED INPUT (From StylistTests.cs):
   - two different clients added to a list and the clients db, then retrieved and compared.
   - EXPECTED OUTPUT: None.
 But test should pass if the list matches the output list from the Stylist.GetClients() method.

-* Add Details View for clients
+* Add Details View for stylists using GetClients() where clients are visible.
+If no clients say so.

+* Modify stylist Update View to show Client list using GetClients() method. <--

+* Add an "Add Client" link to stylists Update View using Client.Update() with id of current stylist.

+* Add a "Delete Client" link to stylists Details View using Client.Delete() with id of current stylist.

+* Add an "Update Client" link to stylists Details View using Client.Update() with id of current stylist.

 * Style Views with better HTML and CSS